codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 ## Features & enhancements

 ### Pipelines: Empty variables
-We are happy to announce a highly-requested feature: the ability to use _empty variables_ to Codefresh.
+We are happy to announce a highly-requested feature: the ability to use _empty variables_ in Codefresh pipelines.
 Now, you can add variables without default values to any entity in Codefresh, whether it's a project, pipeline, step, or build.

 {% include
 	image.html